Horror of Fang Rock: Plot

 The TARDIS lands on the island of Fang Rock, off the south coast of England in the early 20th century.
 Noticing that the lighthouse isn't functioning properly, the Doctor decides to investigate, and to ask for directions, as the TARDIS seems to have got 'lost in the fog'.
 Arriving at the lighthouse, and after introducing themselves, the Doctor and Leela discover the dead body of one of the keepers, Ben.
 The other two keepers, Reuben and Vince Hawkins, report that a light fell from the sky near the island.
 They also explain the electricity flow to the lamp on the lighthouse has become erratic and the Doctor deduces something is feeding on the flow.
 As the Doctor and Leela explore, something moves Ben's body onto the island, and they witness an electric crackling nearby.

 The lack of light causes a luxury yacht to crash onto Fang Rock.
 The four survivors are brought to the lighthouse: the bosun Harker; Colonel James Skinsale MP; the owner, Lord Palmerdale; and his secretary Adelaide Lessage.
 Sometime later, Harker and the Doctor retrieve Ben's body, and the Doctor deduces it has been used as an anatomy lesson by an alien life form, determining they should therefore secure the lighthouse.
 Reuben disappears for a time, reappearing a changed man, apparently due to shock.
 Palmerdale and Harker are killed; and an alien light emanates from Reuben.
 The Doctor finds Harker's body and then Reuben's – the latter cold.

-The creature attempts to kills the others in the lighthouse, and with its presence now revealed, sheds its disguise, revealing it to be a Rutan, whose ship crash-landed in the sea and who is trying to summon its mother ship.
-The Rutans, losing a long war against their hereditary enemies, the Sontarans, plan to turn the strategically-located Earth into a base; however this will certainly make the Sontarans bombard the Earth with photonic missiles, taking countless human lives in the process.
+The creature attempts to kill the others in the lighthouse, and with its presence now revealed, sheds its disguise as Reuben, revealing it to be a Rutan, whose ship crash-landed in the sea and who is trying to summon its mother ship.
+The Rutans, losing a long war against their hereditary enemies, the Sontarans, plan to turn the strategically located Earth into a base; however this will certainly make the Sontarans bombard the Earth with photonic missiles, taking countless human lives in the process.
 The Doctor uses a flashbomb to disorient the Rutan, forcing it to retreat.
 The Doctor and Skinsale retrieve diamonds from Palmerdale's body belt, but Skinsale is killed by the Rutan in the process.
 The Doctor then modifies a flare mortar to destroy the alien, and uses the diamonds to focus the lighthouse beam, converting it into a high-energy laser, and destroying the Rutan mothership.
 The Doctor quotes Wilfrid Wilson Gibson's poem Flannan Isle as they leave.